Netherlands: Religion

 Forms of Christianity have dominated religious life in what is now the Netherlands for more than 1,200 years, and by the middle of the sixteenth century the country was strongly Protestant (Calvinist).
-The population of the Netherlands was predominantly Christian until the late 20th century, divided into a number of denominations.
+The population was predominantly Christian until the late 20th century.
 Although significant religious diversity remains, there has been a decline of religious adherence.
-The Netherlands is now one of the most secular societies in the world.

-In 2020, Statistics Netherlands found that 55% of the total population declared itself to be non-religious.
+In 2020, Statistics Netherlands found that 55% of the total population declared itself non-religious.
 Groups that represent the non-religious in the Netherlands include Humanistisch Verbond.
-Catholics comprised 19.8% of the total population, Protestants (14.4%).
+Catholics comprised 19.8% of the total population, Protestants 14.4%.
 Muslims comprised 5.2% of the total population and followers of other Christian denominations and other religions (like Judaism, Buddhism and Hinduism) comprised the remaining 5.1%.
 A 2015 survey from another source found that Protestants outnumbered Catholics.

 The southern provinces of North Brabant and Limburg have historically been strongly Catholic, and some residents consider the Catholic Church as a base for their cultural identity.
+This can be seen in for example the regional celebration of Carnival.
 Protestantism in the Netherlands consists of a number of churches within various traditions.
 The largest of these is the Protestant Church in the Netherlands (PKN), a united church which is Calvinist and Lutheran in orientation.
 It was formed in 2004 as a merger of the Dutch Reformed Church, the Reformed Churches in the Netherlands and a smaller Lutheran Church.
 Several orthodox Calvinist and liberal churches did not merge into the PKN.
-Although in the Netherlands as a whole Christianity has become a minority, the Netherlands contains a Bible Belt from Zeeland to the northern parts of the province Overijssel, in which Protestant (particularly Calvinist) beliefs remain strong, and even has majorities in municipal councils.
+Although Christianity has become a minority in the Netherlands, there is a Bible Belt from Zeeland to the northern parts of the province Overijssel, in which orthodox Protestant beliefs remain strong.
+Statistically, areas of the Bible Belt also have the highest fertility rates and the youngest populations in the Netherlands.
 Several Christian religious holidays are national holidays (Christmas, Easter, Pentecost, and the Ascension of Jesus).

 Islam is the second largest religion in the state.
 The Muslim population increased from the 1960 as a result of large numbers of migrant workers.
-This included migrant workers from Turkey and Morocco, as well as migrants from former Dutch colonies, such as Surinam and Indonesia.
+This included migrant workers from Turkey and Morocco, as well as migrants from former Dutch colonies, such as Suriname and Indonesia.
 During the 1990s, Muslim refugees arrived from countries like Bosnia and Herzegovina, Iran, Iraq, Somalia, and Afghanistan.
+Since 2000 there has been raised awareness of religion, mainly due to Islamic extremism.